XAI-Demonstrator/visualime/docs/source/introduction.rst

 - :doc:`explain`: Pre-configured explanation pipelines.
   Ideal as a starting point for new users and reference for custom implementations.
 - :doc:`lime`: Contains each step of *LIME* implemented as a separate, independent function.
-  Custom explanations pipelines can be created by chaining these functions.
+  Custom explanation pipelines can be created by chaining these functions.
 - :doc:`feature_selection`: Functions to select which features (image segments) to consider for the explanation.
 - :doc:`visualize`: Functions to render visual explanations that are comprehensible for humans.
 - :doc:`baylime`: Additional functions and classes to implement the *BayLIME* framework.